Another Wasim hat-trick

 Paul Wiseman, the New Zealand offspinner who was born today, struggled for opportunities because of the excellence of Daniel Vettori.
 He played a couple of match-winning hands, though.
 On his debut in Colombo in 1997-98, he bowled Sri Lanka to defeat with seven wickets, including five in the second innings.
 And he took eight more when Zimbabwe were beaten at Bulawayo three years later.

 The birth of allrounder Daniel Christian, a flag-bearer for the Aboriginal community.
-He won selection to Australia's Twenty20 squad in 2009-10, and played a big role in South Australia lifting the domestic T20 trophy in 2011.
+He won selection to Australia's T20 squad in 2009-10, and played a big role in South Australia lifting the domestic T20 trophy in 2011.
 He received a call-up for Australia's Test series against New Zealand in December 2011, but did not debut.
 His biggest pay-day came a month later, when he was picked up by Deccan Chargers for a whopping $900,000.
+Christian made his one-day debut in the CB Series in February 2012 and took a hat-trick in a five-for against Sri Lanka in Melbourne.
+He played series in West Indies and UAE that year, but was dropped after no significant contributions.
+He returned for Australia in 2014 to play a few more limited-overs matches, including one World T20 game in Dhaka.

 1867 Nicolaas Theunissen (South Africa)